Aliases for RAB1A Gene

 GeneCards Summary for RAB1A Gene

 RAB1A (RAB1A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB1A include rectum adenocarcinoma and choroideremia.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAB37.

 UniProtKB/Swiss-Prot for RAB1A Gene